jedi-academy/learn-2420/data/tutorials/setup01.md

 Follow the RH Academy student registration link from D2L, and signup for a Red Hat account.
-You will need to provide personal information to Gilmore.ca, Red Hat's fulfilment partner in Canada.
+You will need to provide personal information to Gilmore.ca, Red Hat's fulfillment partner in Canada.

-I will get an email notification, for verification & approval.
+We will get an email notification, for verification & approval.
-I need your signed consent form too.
+We need your "signed" consent form too, in the D2L dropbox for that.
+It does not need to be literally signed, not even digitally signed (though you could).
+We have approval that it can simply be a D2L submission, as those are provably from you.

-When I approve the registration, you will receive an email confirmation, and you can then login to the RH Academy portal.
+When we approve the registration, you will receive an email confirmation, and you can then login to the RH Academy portal.

 Caution: you are likely to end up with two accounts (confusing!) - one for the Red Hat / Gilmore